glyph/Fritter/docs/introduction.rst

 Introduction
 ============

-Fritter (the Frame-Rate Independent Timer Tree Emulating Real-time) is a generalizable scheduling library.
+Fritter (the Frame-Rate Independent Timer Tree-er) is a generalizable scheduling library.

 If you're writing some code, and you need to schedule some part of that code to